fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Ted Striphas, ‘Algorithmic Culture’, _European Journal of Cultural Studies_, 18.4–5 (2015): 395–412.

-{% include alert.html class='danger' title='Learning Journal' text="
+{% include alert.html class='danger' title='Weekly Reflection' text="
 This post is space for you to put the two articles together: What can algorithmic culture learn from the history of the archive?
 How can our thinking about information, crowd, and algorithm be informed by how historians have used archives?
-We'll return to this question at the end of the class after we've read a lot more, and it will be useful to document/archive our preliminary thinking here.
+We'll return to this question at the end of the class (after we've read a lot more), and it will be useful to document/archive our preliminary thinking here.
 As always, THERE IS NO RIGHT ANSWER.
-Just show me you're reading and trying to find common ground between the articles.
+Just show me you're reading and trying to think about the future of data/algorithms via the history of the archive.
 "%}